ChazzaWilkinson/WebApp/README.md

 The first Page is the Login page: https://cloud.githubusercontent.com/assets/11035537/25662223/a5e77d9e-300b-11e7-83c5-89f9e8f2acaf.PNG

-Login with the credentials found in the .txt submitted on Student Central
+Login with the credentials found in the .txt submitted on Student Central - **THE PASSWORD SHOULD NOT HAVE A CAPITAL LETTER**

 This takes you to the main page: